ewvanwinkle/stablecoin-research/Part4_Strategic_Outlook_Firm_Specific_Insights/09_Actionable_Investment_Theses.md

-# Chapter 9: Actionable Investment Theses
+# 9. Actionable Investment Theses

 This chapter synthesizes our comprehensive research into a set of actionable, high-level investment theses for Marchese PE.
 These theses are designed to align with our firm's investment philosophy and guide our capital allocation strategy within the digital asset ecosystem.

-## Thesis 1: Invest in the "Picks and Shovels" of Regulatory Compliance
+### Thesis 1: Invest in the "Picks and Shovels" of Regulatory Compliance

 **The "What":** The global regulatory crackdown, particularly the GENIUS Act and MiCA, has transformed compliance from a best practice into a legally-mandated, non-negotiable cost of doing business.
 The most attractive, risk-adjusted returns are not in the highly-competitive issuance of stablecoins themselves, but in the infrastructure that enables compliance.